Strawberry Muffins

 adding flour to the diced strawberries

-Toss well and set aside 1/2 cup of the strawberries for topping the muffins.
+Once the mixture is well combined, set aside about 1/2 cup of the strawberries—you’ll use this for topping the muffins before baking.

 strawberries mixed with flour